• Skip to primary navigation

 This weekend has been crazy!
 We usually plan projects out weeks in advance.
 However, that wasn’t the case with our latest project.
 We suddenly found ourselves having to demo our entire bathroom.
 I should also mention we only have one bathroom.
 Talk about a wild and crazy two days!
 I’ll tell you more about the bathroom remodel in another post.
 Today is all about this amazing bread.

-So why on earth would I decide to bake bread today in the middle of all this chaos?
-For one I need to unwind and baking does that for me.
+So why would I decide to bake bread today amid all this chaos?
+I need to unwind, and baking does that for me.
 Also, we were out of bread.
 One of Scott’s favorite things is fresh homemade bread.
-I knew at the end of the day he would appreciate some fresh bread with the pot of homemade soup I started early this morning.
-When making this I use two 4×8 bread pans.
+At the end of the day, I knew he would appreciate some fresh bread with the pot of homemade soup I started early this morning.
+When making this, I use two 4×8 bread pans.

 INGREDIENTS